Corporate Social Responsibility

 4. Social issues (1) Does the company formulate appropriate management policies and procedures according to relevant regulations and the International Bill of Human Rights?
 (2) Does the company have reasonable employee benefit measures (including salaries, leave, and other benefits), and do business performance or results reflect on employee salaries?
 (3) Does the company provide a healthy and safe working environment and organize training on health and safety for its employees on a regular basis?
 (4) Does the Company have an effective career capacity development training program established for employees?
 (5) Does the company comply with laws and international standards with regards to the customer health and safety of products and services, customer privacy, marketing and labeling of products and services and did the company establish policies and reporting procedures related to consumer or customer rights and benefit protection?
 (6) Does the company implement supplier management policies, requiring suppliers to observe relevant regulations on environmental protection, occupational health and safety, or labor and human rights?
 If so, describe the results. |

 (2) The Company’s salary and compensation policy complies with relevant laws of the government, and the reasonable salary and compensation of employees is determined based on the employees’ educational background, experience, and work performance.
 The Company has established the Employee Performance Evaluation Regulations, and also specified the Reward and Punishment System.
-In addition to the consideration of employees’ work performance, the Company also evaluates the ethical conduct standard of employees in order to protect the corporate image of the Company and to comply with the required corporate social responsibility of the Company In addition, the Company also promotes education in meetings or employees’ training irregularly.
-The Company implements the equal remuneration criteria for the same job duties and equal promotion opportunity for employees of different genders.
-In 2021, the number of female employees accounted for 28% of all employees, and the number of female supervisors accounted for 10% of all management staff.
-The Company emphasizes employees’ rights and welfare and also shares profit earnings with employees, as well as maintain excellent working environment. please refer to Annual Report of the company (8) Employee Bonus and Directors’ and Supervisors’ Compensation of 1.
+In addition to the consideration of employees’ work performance, the Company also evaluates the ethical conduct standard of employees in order to protect the corporate image of the Company and to comply with the required corporate social responsibility of the Company.
+The Company emphasizes employees’ rights and welfare and also shares profit earnings with employees, as well as maintain excellent working environment.
+Including comprehensive physical and mental care for all ethnic groups.
+For workplace diversity information, please refer to ii. specific management plans in Part (a) of this form.
+Please refer to (8) Employee Bonus and Directors’ and Supervisors’ Compensation of 1.
 Capital and Shares of IV.
-Status on Financing of this Annual Report for Employee Compensation information. please refer to Annual Report of the company 5.
+Status on Financing of this Annual Report for Employee Compensation information.
+Please refer to 5.
 Labor relations of V. Operation Overview of this Annual Report for other employee welfare.
 (3) The Company establishes the dedicated occupational safety unit and is staffed with occupational safety personnel complying with the government license standards, and also inspects all items according to the plan as well as performs review and improvement, in order to ensure that the work environment provided complies with the regulatory standards.
-In addition, the Company also periodically organizes employee physical examination, work safety and environmental sanitation promotion. please refer to Annual Report of the company 8.
+In addition, the Company also periodically organizes employee physical examination, fire drill, work safety, environmental sanitation promotion and prepare adequate safety equipment for employee.
+Please refer to 8.
 Employee Working Environment and Personnel Safety Protection Measures of V. Operation Overview of this Annual Report.
+The company has not experienced any fire and major occupational accidents this year.
+The industrial safety education training and promotion in the past three years are as follows:

 7. Other important information to facilitate the understanding of the execution status of promotion of sustainable development: